-I love love love chocolate.Yes, chocolate gets three ”loves” – Aldo and I always measure how much I actually like things by counting how many times I say ”love” and he is the only one who gets more than three ”loves."
+I love love LOVE chocolate.Yes, chocolate gets three ''loves."
+Aldo and I always measure how much I actually like things by counting how many times I say ''love."
+Aldo is is the only one who gets more than three ''loves."
 He gets all the loves.

 And these healthy dark chocolate truffles are an amazing dessert.
-They are made from totally natural ingredients, only with natural sweeteners - dried dates and agave nectar (or honey).
+They are made from totally natural ingredients, only with natural sweeteners - dried dates and agave syrup (or honey).
 Cocoa powder is very healthy and contains a lot of antioxidants and flavonoids, fiber, and a ton of good-for-you minerals.
 The other ingredients are almonds and pecans, and both contain fiber, protein, and vitamin E.

 Now this is not to say these are diet truffles.
 All of the ingredients contain some fat, fiber, or sugar (natural sugar is still sugar), and this all adds up to the truffles being a calorie dense food.
 But they are all calories that are bringing you much needed nutrients, so these truffles can definitely be part of a healthy lifestyle.

-Healthy 15 Minute Dark Chocolate Truffles
+15 Minute Healthy Dark Chocolate Truffles

 - 3/4 cups sliced or slivered almonds